ISE Lab was constructed following the standards of the U.S. Green Building Council's LEED Silver designation.

 The research wing houses core facilities for teams of researchers, including:

-The ISE Lab celebrated its grand opening and dedication ceremony on October 17, 2013.
+The Harker Lab celebrated its grand opening and dedication ceremony on October 17, 2013.
 A recap of the day's festivities, including video of the keynote with KR Sridhar and photos of the day, are now available online.

 To learn more about the ISE Lab, check out the Frequently Asked Questions.